chromiumembedded/cef/tools/distrib/mac/README.standard.txt

 USAGE
 -----

+Building using CMake:
+  CMake can be used to generate project files in many different formats.
+See usage instructions at the top of the CMakeLists.txt file.

+Building using the pre-existing Xcode solution (DEPRECATED):
-Xcode 3 and 4: Open the cefclient.xcodeproj project and build.
+  Xcode 3.2 or newer: Open the cefclient.xcodeproj project and build.

 Please visit the CEF Website for additional usage information.